aiidateam/aiida-core/docs/source/intro/run_docker.rst

 .. grid:: 1
    :gutter: 3

-   .. grid-item-card:: Install Docker on your warkstation or laptop
+   .. grid-item-card:: Install Docker on your workstation or laptop

       To install Docker, please refer to the `official documentation <https://docs.docker.com/get-docker/>`__.